Email Reports

 <figure><img src="/files/o2vS7ZeLFbKgVLfJHR43" alt=""><figcaption></figcaption></figure>

-#### Behavior Segments: Email Bounce attributes
+#### Behavior Segments: Email Bounce Attributes

 In **Behavior Segments**, you can build audiences based on the **Email Bounce** event and bounce-related attributes.